munificent/craftinginterpreters/book/calls-and-functions.md

 ^code define-native

 It takes a pointer to a C function and the name it will be known as in Lox.
-We wrap the function in an ObjFunction and then store that in a global variable with the given name.
+We wrap the function in an ObjNative and then store that in a global variable with the given name.

 You're probably wondering why we push and pop the name and function on the